ecominds/micro-service-docker-compose/README.md

 $ mv micro-service dept-service
 ```

-2. Copy the above `dept-service` from temp to this project `docker-compose-test`
+2. Copy the above `dept-service` from temp to this project `micro-service-docker-compose`

 3. Change the name ref to `dept-service` in `pom.xml`
 ```